answers to your most frequently asked questions

 Can I preview your studies?

-Yes.
-To read a sample lesson, just click on the title of any of the studies listed above to reach its directory, then click on the photo of the book cover.
+directory, then click on the link to the study sample.
 Every directory also contains links to additional commentary, and most studies feature videos you can access from the supplemental pages.

 How do I find a Turning to God’s Word study near me?